lyuouz/air_casting/pull_api.md

   - Step 1: find usernames from AirCasting website under the MAPS session
-  - Step 2: plug in usernames in the mobile session API call and get the session IDs
+  - Step 2: plug in usernames in the mobile session API call and get the IDs
-  - Step 3: plug in session IDs in the measurement ID API call and get the measurements in the form of points
+  - Step 3: plug in IDs in the measurement ID API call and get the measurements in the form of points

 ## Step 1